AlbertDaYoungYT/UniSense-Extended/README.md

-UniSense: DualSense plugin for Unity InputSystem
+UniSense-Extended: DualSense plugin for Unity InputSystem
 ====

-This plugin enables Unity apps to use DualSense, the controller for PS5 in Windows.
+This plugin enables Unity apps to fully utilize the DualSense 5 controller.
+This is currently limited to Windows only as far as i've tested it.

+But i have plans on trying to get a working version for Linux, and having the DualSense Edge controller mapped aswell.

 This project is incomplete state for now.
 For example:
 - the documentation including this README is work in progress.
 - The code is yet to be optimized.

-Any contribution is appreciated.
-Please do not hesitate to send PR if you have any proposal regarding this project.
+## Roadmap

+[ ] Getting stable support for all DualSense Inputs.
+[ ] Getting stable support for sending data to the DualSense.
+[ ] Getting stable support for Linux.
+[ ] Working on more complex communication with the controller (eg. Audio and Hardware specific data)

+## Current Features

+- All buttons and analog sticks
+- Gyroscope
+- Accelerometer
+- Player LED
+- Lightbar
+- Adaptive Triggers (Basic support)
+- Rumble (Basic support)
+- Multitouch Touchpad (Basic support)

 ## Requirements

-- Unity 2019.1 or above
+- Unity 2019.1 or above (Tested on Unity 6.1)
 - Input System [v1.0.1](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/changelog/CHANGELOG.html#101---2020-11-20) or above

 ## Installation